Mohs Surgery

 Expertise

-At UMass Memorial Health, you receive services from surgeons who are fellowship-trained and double board-certified in Dermatology and Micrographic Surgery and Dermatologic Oncology (Mohs surgery and skin cancer), with special training in skin cancer, surgery, and reconstructive techniques.
-They work closely with oculoplastic (eye) surgeons and plastic surgeons when needed to give you the best results.
+At UMass Memorial, you receive services from surgeons who are fellowship-trained and board-certified in both dermatology dermatology and micrographic surgery and dermatologic oncology (skin cancer).
+They perform more than 2,000 Mohs surgery procedures each year.
+Your surgery team works closely with oculoplastic (eye) surgeons and plastic surgeons when needed to give you the best results.

 Optimal Cosmetic Outcomes